 A cover crop is a crop of a specific plant that is grown primarily for the benefit of the soil rather than the crop yield.
 Cover crops are commonly used to suppress weeds, manage soil erosion, help build and improve soil fertility and quality, and control diseases and pests.
-Cover crops are usually grasses or legumes but may be comprised of other green plants.
+Cover crops are typically grasses or legumes but may be comprised of other green plants.

 Cover Crop Benefits

 Cover crops can help break disease cycles by reducing the amount of bacterial and fungal diseases in a soil.
-If you have a soil that is infested, you can plant a cover crop in that area and see if you can eradicate the disease.
+If you have a soil that is infested, you can plant a cover crop in that area as a means to eradicate the disease.

 Organic Gardening with Cover Crops

-Once the crop is fully grown or the farmer wants to plant in an area the has a cover crop, the conventional technique is to mow down the cover crop and allow it to dry.
+Once a cover crop is fully grown, or the farmer wants to plant in an area the has a cover crop, the conventional technique is to mow down the cover crop and allow it to dry.
 After it's dry, the remaining organic matter is usually tilled into the soil.
 However, many progressive farmers in drought-prone areas favor a no-till method, in which the residue from the cover crop is left on the soil as a mulch layer.

-- Rye: Also known as winter rye or cereal rye, this cover crop might be chosen to loosen compact soil and suppress weeds.
+- Rye: Also known as winter rye or cereal rye, this cover crop is often used to loosen compact soil and suppress weeds.

 - Buckwheat: Fast-growing buckwheat helps prevent erosion and suppress weeds.